AdobeDocs/analytics-2.0-apis/bdia.md

 When specifying other columns in the CSV file, please take note of the following rules:
 - If a column header is duplicated in a file, only the first instance of the column and its corresponding data fields are used; the duplicates are ignored.
-- Column header names are case insensitive.
+- Column header names are case insensitive (with the exception of "customerIdType" fields)
 - A column header unrecognized by BDIA will be ignored.
 - Columns can appear in any order in the CSV file